dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/differences-from-net-framework.md

 title: Differences between .NET Framework and .NET
 description: Describes the differences between the .NET Framework implementation of Windows Presentation Foundation (WPF) and .NET WPF.
 When migrating your app, you should consider these incompatibilities.
 author: adegeo
-ms.date: 09/21/2019
+ms.date: 01/29/2021
 ms.author: adegeo
 ms.topic: conceptual
 ---

 # Differences in WPF .NET

-This article describes the differences between Windows Presentation Foundation (WPF) on .NET Core and .NET Framework.
-WPF for .NET Core is an [open-source framework](https://github.com/dotnet/wpf) forked from the original WPF for .NET Framework source code.
+This article describes the differences between Windows Presentation Foundation (WPF) on .NET 5 (or .NET Core 3.1) and .NET Framework.
+WPF for .NET 5 is an [open-source framework](https://github.com/dotnet/wpf) forked from the original WPF for .NET Framework source code.

-There are a few features of .NET Framework that .NET Core doesn't support.
-For more information on unsupported technologies, see [.NET Framework technologies unavailable on .NET Core](/dotnet/core/porting/net-framework-tech-unavailable).
+There are a few features of .NET Framework that .NET 5 doesn't support.
+For more information on unsupported technologies, see [.NET Framework technologies unavailable on .NET 5 and .NET Core](/dotnet/core/porting/net-framework-tech-unavailable).

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]

 ## SDK-style projects

-.NET Core uses SDK-style project files.
+.NET 5 uses SDK-style project files.
 These project files are different from the traditional .NET Framework project files managed by Visual Studio.
-To migrate your .NET Framework WPF apps to .NET Core, you must convert your projects.
-For more information, see [Migrate WPF apps to .NET Core 3.0](convert-project-from-net-framework.md).
+To migrate your .NET Framework WPF apps to .NET 5, you must convert your projects.
+For more information, see [Migrate WPF apps to .NET 5](convert-project-from-net-framework.md).

 ## NuGet package references

 If your .NET Framework app lists its NuGet dependencies in a *packages.config* file, migrate to the [`<PackageReference>`](/nuget/consume-packages/package-references-in-project-files) format:

-1. In Visual Studio, open the **Solution Explorer** pane.
+01. In Visual Studio, open the **Solution Explorer** pane.
-1. In your WPF project, right-click **packages.config** > **Migrate packages.config to PackageReference**.
+01. In your WPF project, right-click **packages.config** > **Migrate packages.config to PackageReference**.

 ![Upgrading to PackageReference](media/differences-from-net-framework/package-reference-migration.png)